d-krupke/cpsat-primer/README.md

   solved.
 It limits you to linear constraints, but you can actually convert most of the other constraints to linear constraints.
 * A mixed integer linear program is still hard to solve, but if we allow all integral values to become fractional it suddenly becomes a problem that we can solve efficiently.
-This is called a linear relaxation, potentially further improved by cutting planes.
+This is called a **linear relaxation**, potentially further improved by cutting planes.
 The linear relaxation provides us often with very good bounds (which is why Branch and Cut works so well for many problems).
+Also take a look on how close the linear relaxation of the TSP example below is already on the root node.
 * Thanks to duality theory, we can even get bounds without solving the linear relaxation completely (for example if we just want to quickly estimate the influence of a potential branching decision).
 * We can warm-start this process and slight modifications to an already solved model will only take a small extra amount